Written by Anastasia Troshkova | February 25, 2021

 The second method is to make trade mark applications in each country directly by hiring local legal counsel.
 This method gives you more flexibility and control over your trade mark application, as your counsel will advise you every step of the examination process and will help you deal with any issues that may arise.

-However, not every country has signed up the system and so if, for example, you need protection in the UAE, that will require an individual application in that country via local agents.
+It is important to note that not every country has signed up for the WIPO system, so if you need protection in a country that is not part of the system, that will require an individual application in that country via local agents.